 Scenario #2: Two occupants – 30 years old - $75,000 in contents - no claims – one mortgage – multi-policy discount included.

-There are several ways to save on your condo insurance.
-Here some of the more popular ways to save:
+There are several ways to save on your condo coverage.
+Here are some of the more popular ways to save:

-Condominium insurance is different from homeowners’ insurance in several ways.
+Condo insurance is different from homeowners’ insurance in several ways.
 Homeowners insurance covers the home, outbuildings, property and liability.
-Condo insurance covers the unit, the contents and provides liability coverage.
+Condo insurance covers the unit and the contents, and provides liability coverage.

-The insured person pays the deductible on a condo insurance policy.
+The insured person pays the deductible on an Ontario condo insurance policy.

 You can buy condo insurance from Morison Insurance.
-We are an award-winning team of insurance professionals who help many condo owners to get personalized condo insurance.
+We are an award-winning team of insurance professionals who help many condo owners to get personalized policies.
 Your protection is our top priority.
 Get started today by calling 1-800-463-8074 or by filling out the contact form on our website.